cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 # Deploying a Node.js Application
 [Node.js] is a platform built on Chrome's JavaScript runtime for building fast and scalable network applications.
 Its event-driven, non-blocking I/O model makes it a lightweight and efficient framework for building data-intensive real-time cloud apps.

-This tutorial demonstrates how to build and deploy a simple Hello World Node.js application on [cloudControl].
+This tutorial demonstrates how to build and deploy a simple Hello World Node.js application on [exoscale].
 Check out the [Node.js buildpack] for supported features.

 ## The Node.js App Explained